-Fellowship Award in CMV Medical Education
+Award in CMV Medical Education

-The PIDS Fellowship Award in CMV Medical Education was established as an effort to improve maternal and infant health through medical education.
-Specifically, the award will seek proposals by current PIDS fellows to develop educational modules, conduct education research, or apply adult learning theory to the issue of CMV diagnosis, treatment, and prevention in children and young adults.
+The PIDS Award in CMV Medical Education was established as an effort to improve maternal and infant health through medical education.
+Specifically, the award will seek proposals by current PIDS members to develop educational modules, conduct education research, or apply adult learning theory to the issue of CMV diagnosis, treatment, and prevention in children and young adults.

 The primary goal of the award is to fund high quality, innovate medical education research around a fundamental pediatric ID issue.
 This is a one year, $25,000 award funded by our partners at Moderna.